 Ghosn stepped down as CEO of Nissan in 2017, while continuing to serve as chairman of Nissan and Mitsubishi, and as chairman, president and chief executive officer of Groupe Renault.
 All the companies of Groupe Renault share purchasing operations and some cross-brand manufacturing, but each retains distinctive design elements and brand identity.
 Ghosn was alert to the challenges of the future, in the fields of electric vehicles and of driverless, or “driver-assisted,” cars.
 In 2007 he committed $5 billion to the development of an affordable zero-emissions vehicle.
 The electric Nissan Leaf debuted in 2010, and soon became the world’s bestselling zero-emissions vehicle.
 Nissan is also producing a driver-assisted automobile, the Serena.

-Carlos Ghosn maintains both French and Brazilian citizenship.
-He and his wife, Carole, have homes in France, Japan and Brazil.
-His work travel is scheduled six months to a year in advance; in a typical month, he divides his time between a week in Paris, a week in Japan, and the remaining weeks in the United States, Morocco, Russia, Indonesia, and wherever else Groupe Renault’s far-flung operations may demand his attention.
-In his understandably limited spare time, he serves on the International Advisory Council of Tsinghua University in Beijing and the Strategic Council of Saint Joseph University in Beirut.
+Carlos Ghosn holds French, Brazilian and Lebanese citizenship.
+He and his wife, Carole, have homes in Paris, Tokyo, Rio de Janeiro, New York and Beirut.
+At the peak of his career, his work travel was scheduled six months to a year in advance; in a typical month, he divided his time between a week in Paris, a week in Japan, and the remaining weeks in the United States, Morocco, Russia, Indonesia, and wherever else Groupe Renault’s far-flung operations demanded his attention.
+In his limited spare time, he served on the International Advisory Council of Tsinghua University in Beijing and the Strategic Council of Saint Joseph University in Beirut.

 Not long after French automaker Renault acquired a controlling interest in Japan’s Nissan Motor Company, Carlos Ghosn was installed as president and CEO.
 Traditionalists were scandalized at the thought of a foreigner taking charge of this icon of Japanese industry, but the situation at Nissan was bleak, and a new approach was plainly called for.
 Ghosn promised to turn the company around in a year.